England’s Cathedrals, Abbeys, and Medieval Painted Churches

 Day 15: Fly back to the USA.

-Far Horizons offers 14 participants an extraordinary two week sojourn through England, including remote regions that shelter incredible medieval art and architecture.
-We have carefully chosen the most spectacular of the country’s religious and secular architecture, including cathedrals, remains of former sanctuaries, and churches still displaying walls covered with colorful images of scenes from the bible lovingly applied almost 1,000 years ago.
+Far Horizons offers 14 participants an extraordinary two-week sojourn through England, including remote regions that shelter striking art and architecture of the Middle Ages.
+We have carefully chosen the most outstanding of the country’s religious and secular buildings, including massive cathedrals, remains of former sanctuaries, and churches still displaying walls covered with colorful images of scenes from the bible lovingly applied almost 1,000 years ago.
 Priests used these pictures to teach the mostly illiterate devotees about the bible and aspects of morality.

 William R. Cook earned his B.A. from Wabash College, graduating cum laude.
 Shortly thereafter he received the Woodrow Wilson and the Herbert Lehman fellowships to study Medieval History at Cornell University where he completed his Ph.D.
 He is a lecturer for “The Great Courses” and is currently the Distinguished Teaching Professor of History at the State University of New York at Geneseo, where he has taught since 1970.
 His publications include Images of St. Francis of Assisi and Francis of Assisi: The Way of Poverty and Humility.
 He also currently edits and contributes to The Art of the Franciscan Order in Italy.
 Dr. Cook’s passion and enthusiasm for medieval art and architecture make him both an informed and lively trip leader.